Indianapolis Racers: History

-Demise

-At the time of the Racers' founding, the only other major league competitor was the Indiana Pacers of the similarly-upstart American Basketball Association.
+At the time of the Racers' founding, the only other major league competitor was the Indiana Pacers of the similarly upstart American Basketball Association (ABA).
 As merger and expansion discussions heated up in both established leagues, the question of Indianapolis' inclusion proved a complicated one.
 Both the NBA and the NHL believed Indianapolis was far too small to support teams in both sports in the long term, and were reluctant to risk the embarrassment of placing a failed franchise there.
 For this reason among others, the Pacers were seen for a long time to have a slim chance to be included in the eventual ABA-NBA merger.
-Nevertheless, to the surprise of many sports fans and pundits of the time the Pacers were ultimately included in the merger, so that starting in 1976, the WHA would have to compete with the established NBA in Indiana.
-While the Racers continued to attract strong fan support for awhile, this turned out to be the beginning of the end for the team.
+Nevertheless, to the surprise of many sports fans and pundits of the time, the Pacers were ultimately included in the merger, so that starting in 1976, the WHA would have to compete with the established NBA in Indiana.
+While the Racers continued to attract strong fan support for a while, this turned out to be the beginning of the end for the team.

-The Racers' demise came under the stewardship of Nelson Skalbania, a flamboyant Canadian real estate businessman.
-Skalbania, who regularly flipped real estate property and sports franchises for a profit, was repeatedly accused of mismanaging the promising Indianapolis hockey market and plotting to move the franchise to Canada, where it would presumably have had a much better chance of being included in an eventual merger the WHA was negotiating with the National Hockey League (NHL).
+The team first encountered the threat of demise in 1977 of debt owed to the Indiana National Bank.
+Earlier in the year, the bank had taken control of the team's assets when loan repayments were not being made and made it clear they would not assume any of the liabilities.
+On July 11, the bank told the team that the debt of over $5 million was simply too much and that the Racers would have to fold, having insufficient money to either pay off their debt or fund an effort to join the National Hockey League (NHL).
+The failure of the WHA to merge with the NHL in the summer aided the Racers.
+On August 18, Nelson Skalbania, a flamboyant Canadian real estate businessman bought the team and $2.5 million of debt was written off by the bank.
+Skalbania, who regularly flipped real estate property and sports franchises for a profit, was repeatedly accused of mismanaging the promising Indianapolis hockey market and plotting to move the franchise to Canada, where it would presumably have had a much better chance of being included in an eventual merger the WHA was negotiating with the NHL.
 Having taken the firm position that no surviving Canadian WHA teams would be excluded from a merger, and knowing the NHL was barely willing to even consider taking in a small number of WHA teams, the WHA was not willing to risk upsetting delicate merger negotiations and rebuffed all proposals to add more teams in Canada.